Editing and Proofreading

 - outline (if requested)

 - explanatory endnotes (if any)

-- endnotes (if requred by the citation system you use)
+- endnotes (if required by the citation system you use)

 - works cited, reference, or bibliography

 "Proofread" means to read for errors.
-Now that you have edited your writing it is time to look for errors and correct them.
+Now that you have edited your writing, it is time to look for errors and correct them.
 During the revising and editing process you may have corrected some.
 It can be very helpful to take another break from your writing before you start to proofread.
-Check out the Purdue OWL for a great list of common errors at: http://owl.english.purdue.edu/owl/resource/561/02/
+Check out the Finding Common Errors (Purdue OWL) resource.